RightToPrivacy/MACcleaner/README.md

 -=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-# Add button for maccleaner/ghostmac at top of MATE desktop:
+# Add button for maccleaner at top of MATE desktop:

 Save the script to a file in text editor (or download from github).